patrick-ausderau/Node.js-course/Assignments/Week1/W1-Week-assignment.md

 # Week assignment 1

-You are given a predefined set of data (spyArray).
+You are given a predefined set of data (picArray).
 Your task is to create an app which displays the data on a web page using ES6.

 App features:
   * Display tumbnails